Significant-Gravitas/AutoGPT-Code-Ability/README.md

 And select the Poetry Python Interpreter.

 ### Step 2: Initialize Docker Containers
+Remember to remove the app service, if you want to run only the DB.

 Next, set up the Docker containers by executing: